madirey/kbn-alert-load/README.md

 ## running against an existing deployment
-tests can be run against an existing cluster by passing arguments for elasticsearch and kibana
+tests can be run against an existing cluster by passing arguments for elasticsearch and kibana.
+To initialize the test existing rules are deleting and the index threat-index is deleted.

     kbn-alert-load run create-indicator-rules -e ESURL -k KBURL